As the year 2016 comes to a close here are 10 suggestions that can help you to be better organized heading into the New Year.

 7. Health Check-up And Gym Memberships

 Being healthy is very important to lead a productive life.
-If you did not have your medical checkup’s recently, schedule an appointment with your doctor in order to make sure that all is well with your health.
+If you did not have your medical checkup’s done recently, please schedule an appointment with your doctor in order to make sure that all is well with your health.
 It is very important to take care of your health.

-If you have a Gym membership, plan your workout strategy for next year.
-Look back to see how many times you have visited the Gym in the past 6 months.
+If you have a Gym membership, plan your workout strategy for the new year.
+Look back to see how many times you visited the Gym in the past 6 months.
 If you find it is not worth the return on your investment, cancel the membership and think about buying a home exercise equipment like a treadmill or an elliptical machine.
 This will enable you to exercise at home at your own convenience.
 This way you can save time on getting ready and driving to the gym.
 This works well for some people.

 8. Check Your Social Media Strategy